LiskArchive/lisk-sdk/CONTRIBUTING.md

 Our JavaScript style expands [Airbnb's](https://github.com/airbnb/javascript) style.
 You can get more details here: https://github.com/LiskHQ/eslint-config-lisk-base

 These contribution guidelines were inspired by and are based on Atom's contribution guidelines.
-They were modified for the purposes of this repository. https://github.com/atom/atom/blob/master/CONTRIBUTING.md
+They were modified for the purposes of this repository. https://github.com/atom/atom/blob/master/CONTRIBUTING.md - Copyright (c) 2011-2017 GitHub Inc. (MIT)